Get Better Accounting for Shopify with A2X for Shopify

 Where it all started

-In 2015, the A2X for Amazon integration launched with Xero and QuickBooks Online.
+In 2015, the A2X for Amazon integration launched with Xero and later QuickBooks Online.
 Over the years, it has helped countless Amazon sellers with accuracy and reconciliation.
 It didn’t take long for the Shopify market to come looking for a similar solution, and in June 2019 the A2X for Shopify integration landed.

 How A2X for Shopify works